timsch11/nnfromscratch/README.md

 # Neural Network from Scratch

-This project implements a basic neural network framework in Python, built from scratch.
+This project implements a basic neural network framework in Python, built from scratch using only numpy arrays.
 The implementation includes fundamental components such as layers, activation functions, and loss functions.
+This was a short personal project to enhace my understanding of neural networks.

 ## Features